After Charlie Murphy Died, Murphy’s Final Tweet A ‘Cryptic Message’ That Touches Hearts

 “Say hi to him from me buddy.”

 When Charlie Murphy died, it wasn’t the first cancer tragedy for the Murphy family.
-Charlie’s wife, Tisha Taylor Murphy died from cervical cancer eight years ago in 2009.
+Charlie’s wife, Tisha Taylor Murphy, died from cervical cancer eight years ago in 2009.
 Her death left Charlie alone with their two young children, Xavier, now 18, and Eva, now 11.

 RIP, Charlie Murphy.